salimjj03/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 14 display line containig a parttan file 15 count lines file 16 display the line containing root follow by three line
+file 14 display line containig a parttan file 15 count lines file 16 display the line containing root follow by three line file 17 display all the file execpt the bin files